 HCI has nine (9) frontier counties, including Baca, Bent, Costilla, Custer, Huerfano, Kiowa, Las Animas, Mineral, and Saguache counties.
-Standards for members residing in a frontier county require two (2) providers within sixty (60) minutes or sixty (60) miles for a PCMP, and ninety (90) minutes or ninety (90) miles for behavioral health providers.
+Standards for members residing in a frontier county require full coverage of two (2) providers within sixty (60) minutes or sixty (60) miles for a PCMP, and ninety (90) minutes or ninety (90) miles for behavioral health providers.